 Wales odds: To win Euro 2020, how far will they go, top scorer and more

-After reaching the semi-finals in 2016, Wales are back at the European Championships looking to recapture the feeling from that run in France.
+After reaching the semi-finals in 2016, Wales are back at the European Championships in stellar form, reaching the knockouts for the second tournament running.

 After failing to qualify for a major tournament since the 1958 World Cup — their only previous appearance on the international stage — Wales shocked the footballing world in 2016 by first finishing above England in their group before reaching the final four, beating a highly-fancied Belgium side along the way.
 Only eventual winners Portugal had enough in the tank to send them packing in the end.